You can find information about our faculty members below. Click on a name to go to an individual’s profile page.

 Eric Agol studies extrasolar planets, binary stars, and gravitational lensing.
 He uses analytic computations, numerical simulations, and observations to discover and characterize these objects.
 With collaborators, he was the first to propose that radio observations could be used to image the shadow of the event horizon of a black hole and the first to create an infrared longitudinal map of an extrasolar planet.
 He has written computer code used to characterize over 2000 transiting extrasolar planets, and he has proposed a novel technique for finding planets as small in mass as the Earth.

 Scott Anderson’s current research interests focus on observational studies of accretion driven phenomena, including quasars and compact binaries.
 Along with affiliated students and postdocs, Anderson makes use of data from a variety of ground- (e.g., ARC 3.5m) and space-based instruments (e.g., Hubble Space Telescope and the Chandra X-ray Observatory).
-He is also actively involved in the Sloan Digital Sky Survey (SDSS), and is the co-PI (with P. Green of CfA) of the Time Domain Spectroscopic Survey in SDSS-IV.
+He is also actively involved in the Sloan Digital Sky Survey (SDSS), as the co-PI (with P. Green of CfA) of the Time Domain Spectroscopic Survey in SDSS-IV and as the Program Head of the Black Hole Mapper being developed for the next-generation phase (“After Sloan IV”).
 Anderson teaches courses related to high energy astrophysics and radiative processes.

 My primary interests are the formation, evolution, and chemistry of planetary nebulae (“PNe”)*.
 The processes that form and shape PNe remain amount the least understood facets of stellar evolution.
 I use images and spectroscopy to understand an interpret their shapes and internal motions.
 From this my colleagues and I generate hydrodynamical models of their evolution and probe their significance in the cosmic enrichment of helium, carbon and nitrogen. *95% of all stars that we see in our own galaxy, the Milky Way, will ultimately become “planetary nebulae”.
 This includes the Sun.
 Much as a butterfly emerges when its chrysalis is ejected, planetary nebulae are formed when a red giant star ejectes its outer layers as clouds of luminescent gas, revealing the dense, hot, and tiny white…